 Supported by funding from the Department of Business, Innovation and Skills, Funding Circle is an online lending community where you can borrow from individuals and access loans of between £5,000 and £1 million to help grow your business.
 Once you've applied for funding, investors compete to lend you money in an online auction style system and the lowest bids win, so you receive the lowest rates possible for your loan.
 To be eligible for funding, your business must have at least two years’ trading history, a good credit rating and a minimum turnover of £100,000.

 Community Development Finance Institutions (CDFIs)

 Supported by trade body Community Development Finance Association (CDFA), CDFIs are local, community-based lenders who provide both finance and mentoring to new and existing businesses.
 There are currently about 60 CDFIs around the country.
-Discover two operators' experiences of gaining funding through CDFIs in our Access to Finance feature.

 The benefits of accepting card payments

 Customers are increasingly paying by card and many consumers automatically expect a card payment facility when they stay at a hotel or visit an attraction.

 - Reducing the risk of ‘no shows’ and late cancellations

 - Money in your bank account typically within four days of the transaction